Supergiovane/node-red-contrib-tts-ultimate/README.md

 ## DESCRIPTION
 This node transforms a text into a speech audio.
-It supports many voice languages.
 You can hear the voice through Sonos.<br/>
-Uses Amazon Polly and Google TTS, but you can use it with **your own audio file** as well and it can be used **totally offline** even without the use of TTS, without internet connection.<br/>
+Uses Amazon Polly and Google TTS voices (even without credentials nor registration), and you can use it with **your own audio file** as well and it can be used **totally offline** even without the use of TTS, without internet connection.<br/>
-If a previously music queue was playing, once the speech has finished, the node will resume the music queue at the exact track, at the exact seek time.<br/>
 This is a major ***upgrade from the previously popular node SonosPollyTTS*** (SonosPollyTTS is not developed anymore).<br/>
 **Node v.10.0.0 or newer is needed**.